PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 ---

 ### 26.0.0
 This version upgrades the Prometheus service from version `2.31.1` to `2.36.2`.
-As part of this upgrade, we've also changed some defaults values in the `prometheus` stanza:
+As part of this upgrade, we've also changed some default values in the `prometheus` stanza:

 * `prometheus.alertmanager`
 * `prometheus.kubeStateMetrics`